gihnius/monconn/README.md

 // or pls checkout the example code in examples/

-// checkout the API to see how to grab the monitored infomation
+// checkout the API to see how to grab the monitored infomation.

 // ... that's all